ChrisEssery/group-project/Portfolio/System_Implementation.md

 <img src="../Portfolio/images/memorygame.png" width="100%">
 </p>

 The memory game is composed of components for the buttons, cards, heading, and board layout as well as a folder of 'services' which contain the game logic for the cards, gameplay, and leaderboard.
-Below you can find a brief description of the compontents and their functionality.
+Below you can find a brief description of the cards and their functionality:

 * **Cards** - The card component consists of an id, an image reference and two simple functions to hide and show the face of the cards during gameplay.
-* **Board layout** -
+* **Board layout** - The cards are contained within a CSS flexbox set with the times to wrap and flow in rows.

-*
+The main game logic is split across two TypeScript files; one for the game logic and one for the card logic.
+The card logic file consists of two functions.
+The first of which creates an array of every card required for the game.
+The second shuffles the cards before playing.
+When the game service is instantiated, it creates a card service and then gets this shuffled array of cards.
+When the player takes their turn, the card they selected is pushed onto an activeCards array, and if the proceeding card matches (via a comparison of the card IDs), they remain visible.
+After each turn is complete, an isGameFinished() function is called , which determines whether all of the cards are visible.
+If they are, then the game ends.

 ### Connect 4